ttscoff/journal-cli/README.md

 - `text` or `string` will request a single-line string, submitted on return
 - `multiline` for multiline strings (opens a readline editor, use ctrl-d to save)
 - `weather` will just insert current weather data with no prompt
+  * `weather.forecast` will insert just the forecast
+  * `weather.current` will insert just the current temperature and condition
 - `number` or `float` will request numeric input, stored as a float (decimal)
 - `integer` will convert numeric input to the nearest integer
 - `date` will request a natural language date which will be parsed into a date object

+### Conditional Questions

+You can have a question only show up based on conditions.
+Currently the only condition is time based.
+Just add a key called `condition` to the question definition, then include a natural language string like `before noon` or `after 3pm`.
+If the condition is matched, then the question will be displayed, otherwise it will be skipped and its data entry in the JSON will be null.

+Conditions can be applied to individual questions, or to entire sections, depending on where the `condition` key is placed.

 ### Naming Keys